-Sheldon has a significant bushfire risk, with the majority of the region being classified as having a high to very high bushfire hazard.
+Sheldon has a significant bushfire risk, with the majority of the region being classified as having a medium to high bushfire hazard.
 Sheldon is a heavily treed bushland area made up exclusively of large acreage properties, where typically the home is set back deep into the property amongst the trees.
 These properties generally have a long single access driveway (some up to 1 km long) which impacts the ability to evacuate those properties should a bushfire cut driveway access to the road.

 These properties are also at risk of ember attack should there be a bushfire in the surrounding area.
 During a wildfire, embers can travel up to 3 km in front of a fire line which means that all dwellings within the Sheldon area are at risk.
 Residents need to be vigilant and be prepared.
 For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website to create your Bushfire Survival Plan – PREPARE.ACT.SURVIVE.